chrisjackson-pellicle/PAV/README.md

 #### 3. Alignment generation
 - Same alignment process as the full pipeline
-- Creates nucleotide alignments with reference sequences
+- **Per-sample alignments with references**: Creates nucleotide alignments with reference sequences
+- **Per-gene alignments with references**: Generates alignments combining all samples with reference sequences
+- **Sample-only alignments**: Generates alignments using only sample sequences (no external references)
+- **All alignment types run by default** unless disabled with specific `--no_*` flags

 #### 4. EMBL and ENA template generation
 - Same EMBL conversion process as the full pipeline